vklindukh/Log2Graphite/README.md

 For log parsing could be used Logstash, which has plugin for uploading metrics to Graphite.
 Such configuraton works fine for most applications.

 But not for me.
-I realized than parsing 100G access.log takes too mutch time.
+I realized that parsing 100G access.log takes too mutch time.
 And realtime acccess.log parsing takes too mutch CPU cores for QPS rates 5K and more.

-Log2Graphite app is pure Java app, tested using Java 1.7.
+Log2Graphite app is pure Java app, tested with Java 1.7.
 Multithreaded, high performance.

 Features
 ---------------